Beijing Daily: Content

 The newspaper is now published in 16 pages.
 It reports on international, domestic and local news as well as economy, society, culture and sports in Beijing.
 There are 4 special issues, 6 supplements published every week.
 Each page contains 10 to 30 reports.
 Sometimes they use magnified photographs, lines, entoilages and lace to increase beauty grade.
+The newspaper is known as conservative, with some referring to it as "ultraconservative".

 In 1958, the daily continually published more than 10 editorials on mechanization and semi-mechanization.
 The same year, a special column "Thought Discussion" was created (inspired by China Youth Daily), and attracted many manuscripts received from the folks.
 Liu Shaoqi once participated in a discussion on "Should the communists have individual voluntary?", his words was sorted out in an article published by Beijing Daily.
 In the atmosphere of Great Leap Forward, it also falsely reported many cases of ever-higher grain production.
 For example, there was a report stating that a production brigade could raise the rice yield to 5000 - 6000 jin per mu.
 In 1961, the newspaper office and the department of village affairs of Beijing committee formed a survey group to investigate the villager's views about collective dining rooms.
 They found out that most villagers are opposed to eat in those rooms, and published a report about that.

 As an official media, Beijing Daily has propagated many stories of "advanced individuals" and "advanced collectivities".
 Among them are: tiler Zhang Baifa, woodcutter's crew leader Li Ruihuan, fitter Ni Zhifu, hygiene worker Shi Chuanxiang, Tianqiao Department Store, Shijingshan Steel Corporation Dolomite Workshop, Pack Basket Store at Zhoukoudian Supply & Marketing Cooperative, Nanhanji Production Brigade, salesman Zhang Binggui, Great Wall Raincoat Company manager Zhang Jieshi and Big Bowl Tea Trade Group.
 From January to March 1971, it continually published hundreds of stories, quotations, and photographs of Wang Fuguo, a Daxing County party branch secretary.
 These reports strongly exaggerated his "routes struggle" consciousness.
 In September 1973, it published a letter from a primary school student who had conflicts with his teacher.
 The letter was praised by Gang of Four, and was described as "introducing an important question about education reform".

 The Theory Weekly is published every Monday, comprising four pages.
 Its main readers are members of party and government organizations.
 About a third of the articles are less than 1000 words.
 Three fifths of the theory propaganda articles appear on the front page of the weekly.
 About half of the articles are interpretations to CCP files or lectures given by party leaders.
 1/4 of articles discuss social problems and social thoughts.